MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

 * Create and exit an PowerShell Direct session using PSSession cmdlets
 * Run script or command with Invoke-Command cmdlet

-To get started, create an PowerShell Direct connection from the host to the virtual machine.

 ## Create and exit an PowerShell Direct session using PSSession cmdlets ##

 1. On the Hyper-V host, open Windows PowerShell as Administrator.